trashbirdecology/luisdva.github.io/_posts/2017-02-27-edge-lengths.md

 I’m writing this brief post because I found an R script from early 2012 in a random USB stick, in which coding superstar [Jeff Hanson]( https://twitter.com/jeff_o_hanson) walked me through indexing, building loops, and functions in order to extract the species lineage ages for any phylogeny object.

 The function below has a couple of loops that iterate through the mrca matrix and the branching times vector to produce a data frame of edge lengths for all the tree tips.
 The for loops make for slow processing if we have large trees but I was patient and that exact function created the main dataset that I analysed for a large part of my thesis.
-If you’re into that kind of thing have a look at Jeff’s crisp programming to see how clever he was when coming up with the loops.
+If you’re interested have a look at Jeff’s crisp programming to see how clever he was when coming up with the loops.

 {% highlight r %}
 # extracting edge lengths from a phylo object